 - And, finally, does your sleep consultant have enough experience?
 There are many sleep consultants out there now, which wasn’t the case several years ago.
 Some sleep consultants are training brand new sleep consultants as part of their business model.
 This is great in terms of more families getting more sleep, however, it is our strong belief that without more than a few hundred hours of training, all sleep consultants are not ready to take on all types of sleep problems.
 When we (The Baby Sleep Site®) train a new sleep consultant, for example, they undergo months of training, ongoing oversight, regular quality and performance checks, and continuing education.
 Having helped over 30,000 families worldwide allows each of us the ability to pick up on red flags or to simply know how to solve more complicated situations due to our experience and that’s extremely important.

-In a time of outsourcing, it only makes sense to save your precious time by having someone help you develop a sleep plan that can work for your unique family and support you all along the way on your unique sleep journey.
-Rather than let another month go by while you read the books and make a plan, why not sleep that much more over the next month and give your baby the parents that she deserves?
+In a time of outsourcing, it only makes sense to save your precious time by having someone help you.
+Your consultant can develop a sleep plan that can work for your unique family and support you all along the way on your sleep journey.
+Rather than let another month go by, why not get started?!